silksil/NOTES-CHEATSHEET/fundamentals/(a)synchronous.md

 - Reading from the DB
 - Returning the result back to your program

+Two main advantages of asyncronous code is that you are less depedent on other functions and that the execution is usually faster.

 ### Javascript is synchronous that can act in an asynchronous way
 JavaScript is single threaded, that means only one statement is executed at a time.
 Say we have 2 lines of codes Line-1 followed by Line-2.
 Synchronous means Line-2 can not start running until the Line-1 has finished executing.